ZGZOO/longhua/README.md

-# An article about the history of Longhua, translated from [a Chinese article](https://mp.weixin.qq.com/s/uXJJPPWvi7yEpse8n8rk0w)
+# An article about the history of Longhua, translated from <a href="https://mp.weixin.qq.com/s/uXJJPPWvi7yEpse8n8rk0w" target="_blank">a Chinese article</a>

 Longhua is a neighborhood in Shanghai, China.